nwb-extensions/staged-extensions/README.md

 GitHub organization](https://github.com/nwb-extensions) with your extension's `ndx-meta.yaml` and `README.md` files.
 You will be added as a maintainer for that repository.

     This new repo is the NDX Catalog entry for your extension.
-It will be used to guide other users to the location of your extension and provide basic information about it, similar to a card in a card catalog of early libraries.
-Please keep this repo up-to-date as you develop your extension and publish new versions.
+It will be used to provide basic information about your extension, including how to install it and where to find the source code -- similar to a card in a card catalog of early libraries.
+Please keep this repo up-to-date as you develop your extension and release new versions.

 ## Behind the scenes